gordon-cs/gordon-360-api/README.md

 `api/news/new` Gets every student news entry that has been accepted, has not expired (as described above), and is new since 10am on the day before.

+### Wellness Check
+Back endpoint responsible for fetching and sending information to the databse reguarding the answers to the wellness check.

+##### GET

+`api/wellness` Gets the latest answer a student has sent as well as a boolean that specifies weather the answer is still valid based on the current time and time submitted.

+##### POST

+`api/wellness` Sends an answer boolean to the database that specifies whether a student is symptomatic or not, true =  Symptomatic, false = not symptomatic

 ## API Testing

 ### Introduction